 Laurie Stickney, President & CEO

-Laurie Stickney has served in a leadership capacity at Community Partnerships, Inc. for over 15 years and was named President & CEO in 2017.
+Laurie Stickney has served in a leadership capacity at Community Partnerships, Inc. for over 20 years and was named President & CEO in 2017.
 Her position involves program planning and oversight, evaluation, cross-programmatic fiscal management and clinical consultation.
-A primary focus of her work is also on quality improvement initiatives.
+A primary focus of her work is also on strategic planning for the organization.

 Laurie has a strong clinical background, and previous experience includes direct services to individuals with chronic illnesses and disabilities.
-With an undergraduate degree in Psychology from The Pennsylvania State University and a Master of Science degree from The University of North Carolina at Chapel Hill in Rehabilitation Psychology and Counseling, she has been a Certified Rehabilitation Counselor for over 14 years.
+With an undergraduate degree in Psychology from The Pennsylvania State University and a Master of Science degree from The University of North Carolina at Chapel Hill in Rehabilitation Psychology and Counseling, she has been a Certified Rehabilitation Counselor since 1996.

 She is passionate about the agency’s mission, and even though her role in it is not a direct one, she is most proud of the work that the staff does to help individuals live the lives that they choose and reach their goals.